Hello sightseers! You found our list of virtual tours of museums, zoos and national parks!

 Visit the Boston Museum of Science.

-The Glazer Children’s Museum website hosts virtual experiences such as digital field trips and weekly facilitated live Zoom play sessions with educational themes like music and movement or STEM.
-The site also publishes content designed for anytime learning, such as instructional videos and blog posts that lead visitors through at-home art projects, science experiments, and storytime.
+The Glazer Children’s Museum website hosts virtual experiences such as digital field trips and weekly facilitated live Zoom play sessions.
+These sessions have educational themes like music and movement or STEM.
+The site also publishes content designed for anytime learning, such as instructional videos and blog posts that lead visitors through at-home art projects, science experiments, and story-time.

 Visit The Strong National Museum of Play.